 - In case of sensitisation, take help of expert doctors in the field of Rh negative pregnancies.
 Most of the gynaecologists have not dealt with a lot of cases of this kind.

 N.B : I am not a doctor.
-This information is entirely based on my experience and the advice from my doctor.
+This information is entirely based on my experience of my Rh negative pregnancy and the advice from my doctor.

 You may like :